hahooy/todo-springboot-cassandra/README.md

 Run cassandra locally in a container `docker run --name cass_cluster -d -p 127.0.0.1:9042:9042 --rm cassandra:latest`

-Create a Cassandra keyspace for the application:
+Start `cqlsh` in the Cassandra container `docker exec -it cass_cluster cqlsh ` and create a Cassandra keyspace for the application:
 ```
 CREATE KEYSPACE todo
   WITH REPLICATION = {